Pat O'Hara: Coaching career

 O’Hara began his coaching career at Point Loma High School in 1996, working with the Quarterbacks as a volunteer assistant.
 He later spent three seasons (1998–2000) as an assistant coach at New Smyrna Beach High School and three seasons (2001–03) as the offensive coordinator at Olympia High School where he coached NFL running back Chris Johnson.

 In 2005, O'Hara was named offensive coordinator of the Storm, in the unique position of a player-coach.
-Then after the 2006 season, he retired as a player, he resumed the duties of offensive coordinator.
-His success on the field as a player and as a coordinator had a number of teams interested in him in the 2008 offseason.
-He interviewed for head coaching positions with the Grand Rapids Rampage and the Arizona Rattlers and was a finalist for both jobs.
-However, On July 25, 2008, he agreed to a three-year deal, with an option for a fourth, with the Los Angeles Avengers to become the fourth head coach in the franchise's history.
-However, the AFL cancelled its 2009 season, and on April 27, 2009, he was hired as the replacement of Richard Davis as head coach of the Tri-Cities Fever of af2.
+After the 2006 season, he retired as a player, he resumed the duties of offensive coordinator.
+O'Hara's success on the field as a player and as a coordinator had a number of teams interested in him in the 2008 offseason.
+O'Hara interviewed for head coaching positions with the Grand Rapids Rampage and the Arizona Rattlers and was a finalist for both jobs.
+However, on July 25, 2008, he agreed to a three-year deal, with an option for a fourth, with the Los Angeles Avengers to become the fourth head coach in the franchise's history.
+However, the AFL cancelled its 2009 season, and on April 27, 2009, O'Hara was hired as the replacement of Richard Davis as head coach of the Tri-Cities Fever of af2.

 The Fever went 3–8 after hiring O'Hara, finishing 3–13.
-Although the team invited him to remain on as head coach in 2010, he decided to take an offer to become head coach of the Orlando Predators in the Arena Football League on December 21, 2009.
+Although the team invited him to remain on as head coach in 2010, O'Hara decided to take an offer to become head coach of the Orlando Predators in the Arena Football League on December 21, 2009.

-On August 8, 2011, he was named the head coach of the New Orleans VooDoo.
-Following the 2015 AFL season the VooDoo ceased operations.
+On August 8, 2011, O'Hara was named the head coach of the New Orleans VooDoo.
+Following the 2015 AFL season, the VooDoo ceased operations.

 On February 3, 2015, O'Hara was named an offensive assistant coach for the Houston Texans.

 On January 26, 2018, O'Hara was hired as the quarterbacks coach for the Tennessee Titans.

 Broadcasting career

-(2010-2014) O'Hara worked as a television football analyst for Bright House (Spectrum) Sports Network covering Florida high school football.
-O'Hara also served as color analyst for UCF Img Radio Network covering UCF football (2013-2014).
+O'Hara worked as a television football analyst for Bright House (Spectrum) Sports Network covering Florida high school football from 2010 to 2014.
+He also served as color analyst for UCF Img Radio Network covering UCF football from 2013 to 2014.
 More recently, O'Hara has worked as a color analyst for CBS Sports Network covering the Arena Football League (AFL).

 Movie career

 O’Hara's previous off-seasons have included consulting work, coordinating and choreographing football action scenes in movies.
-He also has coached actors such as Adam Sandler, Mark Wahlberg, Dwayne Johnson and Glen Powell to better help them portray their characters.
-In addition, O'Hara has appeared in several movies including The Waterboy, Any Given Sunday, and The Game Plan.
+He also has coached actors such as Adam Sandler, Mark Wahlberg, Dwayne Johnson, Glen Powell and Sam Corlett to better help them portray their characters.
+O'Hara has appeared in several movies including The Waterboy, Any Given Sunday, and The Game Plan.